Head-to-head comparison across 1benchmark categories. Overall scores shown here use BenchLM's provisional ranking lane.

 MiMo-V2-Pro is the reasoning model in the pair, while Claude Sonnet 4.6 is not.
 That usually helps on harder chain-of-thought-heavy tests, but it can also mean more latency and more token spend in real use.
 MiMo-V2-Pro gives you the larger context window at 1M, compared with 200K for Claude Sonnet 4.6.

 MiMo-V2-Pro has the edge for coding in this comparison, averaging 78 versus 66.4.
-Inside this category, SWE-bench Verified is the benchmark that creates the most daylight between them.
+Inside this category, Terminal-Bench Hard is the benchmark that creates the most daylight between them.

 For engineers, researchers, and the plain curious — a weekly brief on new models, ranking shifts, and pricing changes.